 Fiji is a tropical paradise that's a thousand miles from anywhere filled with waterfalls, rainforests, and white sandy beaches.
 Here are our suggestions for what to do in Fiji.

 1. Kava Ceremony

 As you enter any establishment, hotel, or restaurant, you people will yell Bula Vinaka and offer up Kava to welcome you.
-If you want a winter escape, Fiji is the place to be.
-So turn off your brain, sit back and relax and enjoy all the things to do in Fiji on the main island of Viti Levu.

-3. Raft the Upper Navua River
+2. Raft the Upper Navua River

 Rafting the Upper Navua River is probably one of the most peaceful and beautiful rafting trips we've ever taken.

 The rapids are a leisurely class 3 and 4 but you still get the blood pumping as you bump up and down the river with your very fun guides.